apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 ## Deploy OpenWhisk

-Stay under the directory of incubator-openwhisk-<version>, and run the following ansible scripts one by one:
+Make sure your terminal goes to the directory of incubator-openwhisk-<version>/ansible, and run the following ansible scripts one by one:

 ```
-$ cd ansible
 $ ansible-playbook -i environments/local setup.yml
 $ ansible-playbook -i environments/local prereq.yml
 $ ansible-playbook -i environments/local couchdb.yml